spin-vt/pinglong/README.md

-# Pinger: A tool for measuring latency over time
+# Pinglong: A tool for measuring latency over a long(ish) time

 A simple tool for measuring latency within a network, oriented towards recording latency data necessary for BDC filings.